Jackal-42/recipe-book/baking_soda_potatoes.md

 - Parsley (garnish)

 1. Peel potatoes and cut into large chunks, 2-3 inches across
-2. Preheat oven to 450 °F
+2. Preheat oven to 450F
 3. Heat 2 quarts of water to a boil in a large pot.
 Add salt and baking soda
 4. Boil potatoes until a fork can be easily inserted (about 10 minutes)
 	- While the potatoes boil, combine oil, minced garlic, rosemary, and a grind of pepper.
 Sautee.